The Easiest Seafood Boil Recipe (7 Easy Steps!)

 preparing vegetables for low country boil

 Set a large pot over medium-high heat.
-Then, add 12-16 cups of water, the oregano, the red pepper flakes, the salt, the garlic powder, the paprika, the freshly ground black pepper, the lime juice, half the bunch of parsley, the bunch of coriander, garlic cloves, and the chopped onion.
+Then, add 12-16 cups of water, as well as the old bay seasoning, and cajun seasoning, the lime juice, half the bunch of parsley, the bunch of coriander, garlic cloves, and the chopped onion and the salt to taste.

 At this point, if you have it, add a few bay leaves into this pot as well.

-When the water starts to boil, add the corn and cook covered for ten minutes.
+• Once the water starts to boil, add the potatoes and corn on the cob and cook those for about 10-12 minutes.

 Seafood boil